How To Set Up The Perfect Leopard Gecko Lighting

 That´s a good question!
 Leopard geckos are active at twilight/ nocturnal.
 That means that they sleep during the day and almost see little to no sun at all.
 However they actually do need light and that for 12 hours per day.
 As soon as they wake up, they need to get their body on temperature and that requires a basking spot.

 I have seen some people on Youtube who do not use any lighting at all for their Leopard geckos and use only heat mats instead.
 This will hurt your Leopard gecko in the long term.
 Even though they are nocturnal, you will see them very often during the day heating up their body under the basking spot.
 Not simulating a normal day with lighting most probably will let your Leopard gecko go in a "half dormant state".
 That means it might be awake sometimes, but it is never fully active like a normal Leopard gecko should be.
 Please keep that in mind.
+I wrote a more detailed article on heat pads for leopard geckos here.

 And does a Leopard gecko need UVB light?
 Well, that´s a different question and I will come to that later in this post.